AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 ![Hero image](./hero.png)

-# Adobe Photoshop and Lightroom API
+# Adobe Lightroom API - Firefly Services

-Unlock the potential of Photoshop, Lightroom, and cutting edge Sensei services through an easy-to-use RESTful API.
+Unlock the potential of Lightroom through an easy-to-use RESTful API.

-## Welcome to Photoshop and Lightroom API!

-The Photoshop and Lightroom API allows you to efficiently produce and scale content by automating repetitive, mundane tasks that would otherwise take time from a valuable creative or budget with outsourcing to an agency.
-Our API extends an organization’s capabilities to do more with the tools they already have at their fingertips.

-- Create internal applications to help scale your content supply chain or build web applications to help unlock creativity anywhere.

-- Generate thousands of variations and renditions within minutes instead of days.

 ## Overview

-The Photoshop and Lightroom API will allow you to make both layer and document level edits to Photoshop PSD and other image files via a wide range of image editing features that span Photoshop, Lightroom, and Sensei services.

-The Photoshop and Lightroom API is designed with REST-like principles and uses standard HTTP response codes, verbs and authentication that returns JSON-encoded responses.
-The [examples](../photoshop-api-docs/code-sample/) you see are written in cURL but we support the language of your choice.
+Welcome to the Adobe Lightroom API, now integrated into Firefly Services.
+Our API follows REST-like principles, utilizing standard HTTP response codes, verbs, and authentication methods that return JSON-encoded responses.
+While the examples provided are in cURL, feel free to develop your application in any preferred language.

-The [Getting Started](../photoshop-api-docs/getting-started/) page will walk you through how to use our API.
+This guide will assist you in:

+- Creating a project within the Adobe Developer Console

+- Obtaining and authenticating your credentials

+- Validating your credentials with a simple "hello world" call

+- Programmatically generating XMP files from slider values and accessing other Lightroom features

+- Constructing personalized workflows by chaining API calls to various endpoints within the Firefly Services APIs

+- Developing event-driven applications through Adobe I/O Events

+Visit the [Getting Started](../Lightroom-api-docs/getting-started/) page for a step-by-step walkthrough, covering project setup, credential acquisition, and initiating your first call to our "Hello World" endpoint for credential validation.

 <br/>
 <br/>